 One of the micronutrients found high amounts in egg yolks is zinc.

 100g of egg yolks can contain up to 5mg’s of the mineral (33% of RDA).
 This means that you’d have to eat quite a few eggs to actually get all your daily zinc from eggs, regardless, it’s still one of the best food sources of the mineral.

-Animal liver is a nutritional powerhouse. containing some connective tissue protein, high amounts of necessary fat-soluble vitamins, and bunch of other goodies.
+Animal liver is a nutritional powerhouse. containing some connective tissue protein, high amounts of necessary fat-soluble vitamins, and a bunch of other goodies.

-Beef liver also packs 4mg’s of zinc per 100g, making it a decent testosterone-friendly source of zinc.
+The beef liver also packs 4mg’s of zinc per 100g, making it a decent testosterone-friendly source of zinc.

-Since liver is a storage organ for many micronutrients, eating it is like consuming a naturally occurring multi-vitamin…
+Since the liver is a storage organ for many micronutrients, eating it is like consuming a naturally occurring multi-vitamin…

 …Just take a look at this chart comparing liver to vegetables, fruit, and muscle-meat, liver outshines them all when it comes to overall vitamin and mineral levels.